swiftlang/swift-evolution/proposals/0113-rounding-functions-on-floatingpoint.md

 * `floor()` and `ceiling()`.
 The mailing list discussion indicated more nuanced forms of rounding were desired, and that it would be nice to abandon these technical names for what is a pretty common operation.
 * `floor()` and `ceil()` or `ceiling()` are [mathematical terms of art](http://mathworld.wolfram.com/CeilingFunction.html).
 But most people who want to round a floating point are not mathematicians.
 * `nextIntegralUp()` and `nextIntegralDown()` are more descriptive, and perhaps a better fit with the rest of the `FloatingPoint` API, but possibly misleading as `(4.0).nextIntegralUp() == 4.0`

+## Changes introduced in implementation
+* `RoundingRule` was renamed `FloatingPointRoundingRule`, based on a suggestion from the standard library team.
+We may want to introduce rounding operations that operate on other types in the future, and they may not want the same set of rules.
+Also, this type name will be very rarely used, so a long precise typename doesn't add burden.
+* Added `.awayFromZero`, which is trivial to implement and was requested by several people during the review period.